 - Cycle discounts: save up to 32 per cent against the cost of a cycle;

 - Green lease cars: take a private lease on a new low-emission car of your choice, fully maintained and insured by the provider.
-Staff will enter into a three year agreement for 36 monthly gross salary deductions, which means a saving in tax, national insurance and pension.
+Staff will enter into a two or three year agreement for monthly gross salary deductions, which means a saving in tax, national insurance and pension.
 Eligibility criteria exist for this scheme; and

 - Green travel loan scheme: an interest-free loan towards an annual season ticket to get you from home to work;

 - Health and wellbeing: in addition to in-house occupational health services, preferential rates on a private health scheme are available through payroll deductions;

 - Holiday discounts: available via the Everybody Benefits scheme;

 - Leisure facilities discounts: various discounts on facilities run by district councils and some private gyms; and